Metrizable uniform spaces: INTRODUCTION

 In working with polyhedra it is convenient to separate combinatorial issues (such as simplicial approximation and pseudo-radial projection) from topological ones, which are well captured by the notion of an ANR.
 For instance, finite homotopy limits (=homotopy inverse limits) of PL maps between compact polyhedra are still ANRs, but no longer polyhedra in general.

-The second major goal of the present paper is to prepare for the treatment of uniform polyhedra in the sequel to this paper by advancing a theory of uniform ANRs roughly to the level of the classical theory of ANRs as presented in the books by Borsuk \cite{Bo} and Hu \cite{Hu1}.
+The primary aim of Chapter \ref{absolute retracts} is to prepare for the treatment of uniform polyhedra in the sequel to this paper \cite{M3} by advancing a theory of uniform ANRs roughly to the level of the classical theory of ANRs as presented in the books by Borsuk \cite{Bo} and Hu \cite{Hu1}.
 In particular, we show that finite homotopy limits and colimits of uniform ANRs are still uniform ANRs (Theorem \ref{holim-ANR}) --- although we will see in the sequel that those of uniform polyhedra and ``uniformly PL'' maps are no longer uniform polyhedra in general.
 A rather naive and clumsy special case of uniform polyhedra, called ``cubohedra'', is introduced in the present paper.